 Leaner = Lighter – As a general rule, the leaner the red meat you are matching, the lighter the red wine you can use.
-A rich cut, such as prime rib, will pair nicely with a bold and high tannin red wine such as Petite Sirah or Cabernet Sauvignon.
+A rich cut, such as prime rib, will pair nicely with a high tannin red wine such as Petite Sirah or Cabernet Sauvignon.
 For wine with lamb, the delicate texture and flavor, choose a bold red wine with fine tannins such Malbec or Petit Verdot.

 Learn about pairing wine with…